ben-wing/centos_iso_fastmirror_check/README.txt

-not yet complete scripts to attempt to find what the fastest mirror to download the current CentOS ISO of your choice (passed in as parameter)
+not yet complete scripts to attempt to find what the fastest mirror to download the notable TODOs:
+  - handle any currently supported version (currently both 7 or 8)
+  - handle either Stream or traditional
+  - improved usage that prompts for currently available iso types, and regions current CentOS ISO of your choice (passed in as parameter)

 major logic executed as